VAT Dubai

 Step 1: Log In to EmaraTax

 Go to eservices.tax.gov.ae and sign in with your registered username and password.
-If you have not migrated from the old FTA portal, you will need to create a new EmaraTax account linked to your TRN.

 Step 2: Navigate to VAT Returns